chandan-24/Harperive/README.md

 ## Connection

+You need to create a db_client with following parameters and then you can perform any db operation.

 ### DB_CONFIG

 - `harperHost` - host name of the harperdb server, example: `https://harper-test-dev.harperdbcloud.com`
 - `username` - username of your db user
-- `password` - passwprd of the user
+- `password` - password of the user
-- `schema (optional)` - schema name, if not passed while creating client then need to passed while calling operations.
+- `schema (optional)` - schema name, if not passed while creating client then need to be passed while calling operations.

 ### Example